ibm-cloud-docs/containers/cs_versions.md

 **Unsupported versions**: If your clusters run a Kubernetes version that is not supported, review the following potential update impacts and then immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.
 Unsupported clusters cannot add or reload existing worker nodes.
 You can find out whether your cluster is **unsupported** by reviewing the **State** field in the output of the `ibmcloud ks clusters` command or in the [{{site.data.keyword.containerlong_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/kubernetes/clusters).

 If you wait until your cluster is three or more minor versions behind the oldest supported version, you cannot update the cluster.
 Instead, [create a new cluster](/docs/containers?topic=containers-clusters#clusters), [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster, and [delete](/docs/containers?topic=containers-remove) the unsupported cluster.<br><br>To avoid this issue, update deprecated clusters to a supported version less than three ahead of the current version, such as 1.11 to 1.12 and then update to the latest version, 1.14.
-If the worker nodes run a version three or more behind the master, you might see your pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff` or `ContainerCreating` until you update the worker nodes to the same version as the master.
+If the worker nodes run a version three or more behind the master, you might see your pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff`, or `ContainerCreating` until you update the worker nodes to the same version as the master.
 After you update from a deprecated to a supported version, your cluster can resume normal operations and continue receiving support.
 {: important}

 </br>